laderast/xvhelper/README.md

 One thing to note is that decoding a large dataset (for UKB Pheno data, this can be over 500K rows) takes time.
-The new function `decode_multi_large_df` will split the dataset into a smaller number of data frames, the size of which is specified by `df_size`, which is then processed one data frame at a time, with a progress bar.
+The new function `decode_multi_large_df()` will split the dataset into a number of data frames, the size of which is specified by `df_size`, which is then processed one data frame at a time, with a progress bar.

 This is not necessarily faster, but it does give the user a sense of progress.

+Note that the default value for `df_size` is 1000.
+We’re only changing it here because the example data is smaller.

 ``` r
 decoded_cohort <- mydf[1:10,] |>